2018 in Bare Knuckle Fighting Championship: List of events

-Bare Knuckle Fighting Championship 1: The Beginning
+BKFC 1: The Beginning

-'Bare Knuckle Fighting Championship 1: The Beginning' was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on June 2, 2018, at the Cheyenne Ice and Events Center in Cheyenne, Wyoming, USA.
+BKFC 1: The Beginning was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on June 2, 2018, at the Cheyenne Ice and Events Center in Cheyenne, Wyoming, USA.

 Background

 This was the first bare-knuckle boxing event by Bare Knuckle Fighting Championship (BKFC) and the first sanctioned bare-knuckle boxing event in the United States since 1889.

 This event featured the quarter-final of a 8-Man Heavyweight Tournament.